UPDATE - ECOCYCLES - New Scientometric Data

 ECOCYCLES journal is managed under the open-access software platform Open Journal Systems (OJS).

-The data collected from users (registered and non-registered) falls within the scope of the standard functioning of academic journals.
-The information collected serves the organized and recorded communication during the editorial process and monitors the number of site visits- and download statistics.
+The data collected from users (registered and non-registered) falls within the standard operating procedures of academic journals.
+The information collected serves to organize and record communication during the editorial process and to monitor site visits and download statistics.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.